 Fixed pricing is a mechanism to lock a single price per one million British Thermal Units (MMbtu) or dekatherm (dth) for volume and term at an exact delivery point.
 A customer can fix the NYMEX price, the basis price or both together.
 The upside to fixed pricing is price certainty; the only thing that is uncertain is how much their business is actually going to use.
 At the start of the contract, energy managers must estimate their business’ energy usage and will be charged for that estimate throughout the entirety of the contract.
 In addition to potentially purchasing more gas than needed, another downside to fixed pricing is when the market declines, customers may miss out on an opportunity to procure a lower rate.

 Maximizing market opportunity: Floating a price

 Floating is a mechanism that gives you the market price at the time of flow, taking advantage of market movements.
-“Generally speaking, historically, customers do better on a floating price, but they must be willing and able to take on risk if the market changes exponentially,” according to Jenny Herlache, director of regional sales at Constellation.
+“Customers may benefit from a floating price, but they must be willing and able to take on risk if the market changes exponentially,” according to Jenny Herlache, Director of Regional Sales at Constellation.